 Because of the situation, Leo never received any type of training or love for that matter.
 He spent the first 8 weeks of his life living under a rotting down porch full of dog feces and pee.

 I learned about Leo’s situation from a lady I work with that volunteers at the local animal shelter.
 She was in the process of finding all the dog’s good homes when she overheard me talking about getting a puppy.

-Since my husband drives a truck and was constantly out on the road and was only home on the weekend, I was so thankful to have Leo there to keep me company.
+Since my husband drove a truck and was always out on the road and was only home on the weekend, I was so thankful to have Leo there to keep me company.
 We literally did everything together.

 Fast Forward A Few Months

-One day my neighbor came over beating on the door yelling about Leo, it made me very upset.
-So upset in fact that I had to suppress my emotions and deal with the situation.
+One day my neighbor came over beating on the door yelling about Leo; it made me very upset.
+So upset that I had to suppress my emotions and deal with the situation.

-But I was wrong… deeply wrong.
+But I was wrong.
+Deeply wrong.
 I did a test and pretended to leave.
 It took him a few minutes but then I heard it.
-A painful marathon of barks and not the kind of barks that were to greet you out of excitement.
+A painful marathon of barks.
+Not the kind of barks that were to greet you out of excitement.

 They were barks of sorrow and despair.